farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 #### Injection Range Action {#injection-range-action}

-An InjectionRangeAction modifies given generators' & loads' injection setpoints in a given range of a reference setpoint.
+An InjectionRangeAction modifies given generators' & loads' injection set-points in a given range of a reference set-point.

-The impacted generators and loads each have a coefficient ("keys") of impact applied on this reference setpoint.
+The impacted generators and loads each have a coefficient ("keys") of impact applied on this reference set-point.

 This range action is mainly used to represent an HVDC line in AC equivalent model (where the line is disconnected and replaced by two injections, one on each side of the line, with opposite keys of 1 and -1).